vlladin/cohort-six/projects/erigon_riscv_proof_sourcing.md

     end
 ```

-Breaking this down.
+Breaking this down:
 1. **Transaction:** We first start with some transaction that triggers the execution of the EVM within Erigon.
-2. **Transpilation:** The VM will communicate with the Erigon transpilation which will be responsible for acting on the opcode hook.
+2. **Transpilation:** The VM will communicate with the Erigon transpilation module which will be responsible for acting on the instruction hooks.
 The final results here will be outputted as a blob of RISC-V assembly.
-3. **Compilation:** The RISC-V assembly will then be compiled with some toolchain used by the Zk proving engine.
+3. **Compilation:** The RISC-V assembly will then be compiled with some toolchain used by the ZK proving engine.
-4. **Proof generation:** The proving system processes the generated binary and generates the associated proof.
+4. **Proof generation:** The proving engine processes the generated RISC-V binary and generates the associated proof.

 Our role is mainly writing the transpilation module.
-The Zk proving module is mostly "outsourced" in the sense that we only need to find a good toolchain to integrate the transpilation module with.
+The ZK proving module is mostly "outsourced" in the sense that we only need to find a good toolchain to integrate the transpilation module with.
 Same is true for the EVM implementation as we will hook into the existing EVM implementation from Erigon.

 ## Roadmap